huidr/category/README.md

-# Differential Geometry and Topology of Manifolds
+# Differential Geometry of Manifolds